 The second set of EE samplers are LO-VOL installations at or near the six previously-used preoperational monitoring locations.
-These sampler locations range from ten to fifty miles in radius from the WIPP facility and, if required, sample data from these locations could be compared to the pre-operational baseline data.
+These sampler locations range from 10 to 50 miles in radius from the central point of the WIPP site and, if required, sample data from these locations could be compared to the pre-operational baseline data.
 The EE sampling also incorporates duplicate samples as a QC measure.
 These are designated EE-ART, EE-ANG, EE-PMR, EE-EUN, EE-LVG, and EE-HBS.

-Ambient airborne particulate sampling at these 24 samplers at 17 locations is performed in accordance with WP 02-EM1012, Airborne Particulate Sampling (for Primary LO-VOL Samplers), and WP 02-EM1031, Event Evaluation Airborne Particulate Sampling (for EE samplers), which include steps for exchanging LO-VOL filters, desiccation, weighing and transmittal to a laboratory for determining gross alpha and beta activity using a gas flow proportional counter.
+Ambient airborne particulate sampling at these 24 samplers at 17 locations is performed in accordance with WP 02-EM1012, Airborne Particulate Sampling, which include steps for exchanging LO-VOL filters, desiccation, weighing and transmittal to a laboratory for determining gross alpha and beta activity using a gas flow proportional counter.
 Quarterly composites of filters from each primary location undergo specific radionuclide analysis as indicated in table 5-2.
 Event evaluation sample filters are held as backup for radioisotope analysis as needed.
 Although these ambient air particulate collectors are not used as quantitative effluent monitoring samplers, the calculated concentrations from the ambient air samples may be used to support dispersion estimates derived from the effluent air particulate samples.